Compare WM & EMR Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 |---|---|---|

-WM ranks as the largest integrated provider of traditional solid waste and medical waste services in the United States, operating 262 active landfills, about 506 solid and medical waste transfer stations, and 105 recycling facilities.
-The company serves residential, commercial, industrial, and medical end markets and is also a leading recycler in North America.
+WM, previously known as Waste Management, ranks as the largest integrated provider of traditional solid waste services in the United States, operating 257 active landfill sites and about 342 transfer stations that help with transporting waste efficiently and economically.
+The company serves residential, commercial, industrial, and medical end markets for waste collection, transfer, and disposal.
+The company also has an energy business emanating from the beneficial use of landfill gas and is a leading recycler in North America.

 Founded in 1890 as the first manufacturer of electric fans in North America, Emerson Electric has become a leading industrial automation player through the acquisition of established brands.
 Emerson organizes its business into seven segments that sell a wide range of automation software, power tools, and automation hardware such as valves, gauges, and switches.
 In recent years, Emerson divested its climate technology and consumer businesses to become more of a pure-play industrial automation company.
 The automation of a factory is an enticing long-term proposition for manufacturers, helping reduce accident rates and raise uptime and productivity.